nrkkR/Python_Age-Calculator/README.md

-Everything in details is explained in the folder next to it!
+Everything in details is explained in the folder Age-Calculator-GUI!